 Summary : This expedition is ideal if you desire the extra time to really experience Antarctica.
 Not only does this expedition include one of the most in-depth exploration of the Antarctic Peninsula, it also offers the opportunity to venture farther south across the Antarctic Circle.
 Fire up your spirit of adventure and take a few extra days to work your way south to explore some of Antarctica’s most pristine and rarely visited areas.
 There will also be plenty of time to explore the incredible wildlife of penguins, whales, and seals along the Antarctic Peninsula and in the South Shetland Islands.
 Navigate through some of the world’s most scenic waterways boasting many colossal icebergs.
-Weather permitting, you will actually attempt to land on the Antarctic continent south of the Circle!

 Re-crossing the Drake, you’ll take with you a collection of memories to last a lifetime.
 Excited conversations with your new-found friends will make the time passing the Drake Passage fly by.
 Your Expedition Team will continue their series of lectures, perhaps concluding with a slideshow of some of the great landing sites and wildlife you’ve visited over the course of your voyage.